-We went in not expecting much, but left pleasantly surprised by what's going on at this place.
-Quick, specialty fast foods are something lower Manhattan now thrives on, and Tortaria deserves to be mentioned alongside their fellow low-cost, high-reward brethren like Luke’s (lobster rolls), Bobwhite (fried chicken), Caracas (arepas) and Mile End (sandwiches).
+When it comes to sandwiches, Tortaria deserves to be mentioned alongside their nearby fellow low-cost, high-reward brethren like Luke’s, Bobwhite, Caracas and Mile End.
 Tortaria has some issues, which we’ll get into, but the food certainly isn’t one of them.
 The menu is large, yet focused.
 There’s a Mexican sandwich and a taquito for every palate.
 And that guacamole, oh hell yeah.
 It’s ridiculous.
 Each and every batch is made fresh to order and is crazy good.

 Sweet plantains, corn mango relish salsa, thick, spicy fries and mango chipotle slaw all get the Infatuation seal of approval.
 Corn on the cob, not so much.